bbugdigger/overwolf_beep/Approach.md

-# Progress Update — Audio Tracing Home Task
+# Reverse Engineering Approach and Progress Update

 ## Summary
 Inspected the IAT and cross-references to locate where the beep audio originates (external file, embedded resource, or runtime audio subsystem).